CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE SUSQUEHANNA CONFERENCE OF THE UNITED METHODIST CHURCH

 Brief History:

 There was an Irish Valley charge in the Central Pennsylvania Conference for many years.
 At the time of the 1968 denominational union, there were only two churches remaining, Boyles Run and Irish Valley.
-In 1970, the conferences were re-aligned as a result of that union and the charge was split – Boyles Run remained in the Central Pennsylvania [now Susquehanna] Conference and Irish Valley was placed in the Eastern Pennsylvania Conference.
+In 1970, the conferences were re-aligned as a result of that union and the charge was split – Boyles Run remained in the Central Pennsylvania [now Susquehanna] Conference and Irish Valley was placed in the Eastern Pennsylvania Conference on a 3-point charge with former EUB churches Ash Grove and Clark’s Grove.

 Bell’s 1891 History of Northumberland County states (page 733): There are two Methodist churches in Irish Valley… one of them was formerly occupied by another denomination and the other was begun in the earl spring of 1869… and dedicated February 20, 1870.”